-Phishing emails are a form of social engineering, designed to trick unsuspecting recipients into revealing their most sensitive account numbers or login credentials.
-Not only is it easy to copy and paste bank logos off of websites, criminals can even make their emails and links look as though they are legitimate.
-Plus, it’s virtually impossible to track down these criminals thanks to the veil of anonymity the Internet provides.
+Phishing emails are the scammer’s way to trick unsuspecting recipients into revealing account numbers or login credentials.
+Because it’s easy to copy and paste bank logos off of websites, criminals make their emails and links look legitimate, but if you know what to look for, you won’t be fooled.

 As when trying to catch a fish, hackers cast their lines by sending emails with attention-grabbing subject lines that appear to be from legitimate organizations, hoping that someone will take the bait and enter the information or credentials requested.

 Once you’ve been phished, hackers can access your accounts or use your information to steal your identity.
 Even if it’s a minor account, you should be concerned.
 For example, you may not be too worried about your Pinterest account, but if you use the same username and password on your other accounts, the hackers could use that info to access your bank or retirement funds!

 You may have dozens of employees using weak passwords, and who may not be wise to these hackers.
 So how do you protect your business from these attacks?

 Fortunately, phishing emails tend to be obvious, especially if you know what to look for.
 Rather than taking the bait, look for these five clues that an email may be a phishing scam:

 A link labeled “BankofAmerica.com” doesn’t necessarily point to the legitimate Bank of America website; it might link to a bogus site which could even be similarly named.
 The link will take you to a fake login or malicious web page where malware will download itself onto your computer.

 Check before you click: hovering over the link will show you the actual link destination.
 The URL is typically displayed in the bottom portion of your email client.
 You may also be able to see that the return email is not legit.